The Rise of Cannabis Trademark Infringement Lawsuits

+So, can you trademark cannabis logo?
 Cannabis dispensaries and grow facilities are increasingly adopting the names and logos of popular non-cannabis consumer products.
 While this might seem like a clever marketing tactic in a cutthroat industry where brand visibility is key, it has landed many businesses in hot water.
 The allure of instant brand recognition seems irresistible, but the risks are substantial.
+For example, cases tied to Starbucks copyright infringement have already highlighted just how costly missteps in branding can be.

 This blog post aims to provide an overview of these cannabis trademark infringement legal battles, their implications, and how companies can avoid the marijuana mayhem that follows.